 Elizabeth and her dog, Millie, in the Puget Sound

-After college I got married then went back to school, where I got a master’s degree in the Science of Education with an emphasis in Clinical Mental Health.
+After college I got married then went back to school, where I got a master’s degree in the Science of Education and an emphasis in Clinical Mental Health.
 Shortly before graduation, I was longing to become a mother, so lo and behold, I shifted my tunnel vision, and we got pregnant on the second try.

 About Me